Aris Fioretos

-Aris Fioretos (born 6 February 1960 in Gothenburg) is a Swedish writer of Greek and Austrian extraction.
+Aris Fioretos (born 6 February 1960) is a Swedish writer, translator and scholar of Greek and Austrian extraction who writes in Swedish, German and English.
+Aside from his own literary career, he is also Professor of Aesthetics at Södertörn University and a member of both the Deutsche Akademie für Sprache und Dichtung and the Akademie der Künste.

 Biography

 Aris Fioretos was born in Gothenburg.
 His Greek father was a professor of medicine, his Austrian mother ran a gallery.
 At home, German and Swedish were spoken.
 He grew up in Lund.
 He studied with Jacques Derrida in Paris, later at Stockholm and Yale Universities.
+In 1991, Fioretos earned his PhD in Comparative Literature with The Critical Moment, a deconstructivist analysis of works by Friedrich Hölderlin, Walter Benjamin, and Paul Celan.
+He has held academic appointments at the Johns Hopkins University, Rutgers University, Free University, and Humboldt University, the latter two both in Berlin.
+Since 2010, he is a professor of Aesthetics at Södertörn University in Stockholm.
 Fioretos is married to art gallerist Marina Schiptjenko.